-On May 2, 2018, the Board approved a compensation program for Capital One's non-management directors for the period from May 3, 2018 through Capital One's 2019 Annual Stockholder Meeting that is similar to the program for the preceding year.
+On April 29, 2020, the Board approved a compensation program for Capital One's non-management directors for the period from April 30, 2020 through Capital One's 2021 Annual Stockholder Meeting that is similar to the program for the preceding year.
 The compensation program consists of an annual cash retainer of \$90,000 for service on the Board.
+Annual cash retainers for service as a member of the Board have not increased since 2013.
 In addition, directors receive annual cash retainers for committee service and for service as committee chairs and Lead Independent Director.
-Under the most recently approved director compensation program, the retainers, unchanged from the previous year, are as follows:
+Under the most recently approved director compensation program, the annual cash retainers are as follows:

-- Lead Independent Director Retainer: \$50,000 - Chair of the Risk Committee: \$60,000 - Chair of the Audit Committee: \$45,000 - Chair of the Compensation Committee or Governance and Nominating Committee: \$35,000 - Member of the Risk Committee (other than the chair): \$30,000 - Member of the Audit Committee, Compensation Committee or Governance and Nominating Committee (other than the chair): \$15,000 - Member of the Capital One, National Association Trust Committee: \$10,000 date fair value of \$170,066 valued at \$89.18 per share.
-The RSUs were valued based on the fair market value of a share of Capital One common stock on the date of grant and vest one year from the date of grant with the delivery of the underlying shares deferred until the director's service with the Board ends.
+- Lead Independent Director: \$50,000 - Chair of the Audit Committee or Risk Committee: \$60,000 - Chair of the Compensation Committee or Governance and Nominating Committee: \$35,000 - Member of the Audit Committee or Risk Committee (other than the chair): \$30,000 - Member of the Compensation Committee or Governance and Nominating Committee (other than the chair): \$15,000 - Member of the Capital One, National Association Trust Committee: \$10,000

-In addition, each non-management director serving on May 2, 2018 received on such date an award of 1,907 restricted stock units of Capital One common stock ("RSUs") under the 2004 Stock Incentive Plan with a grant
+In addition, each non-management director serving on April 30, 2020, received on such date an award of 2,780 RSUs under the 2004 Stock Incentive Plan with a grant date fair value of \$180,033 valued at \$64.76 per share.